A possibly inflated planet around the bright, young star DS Tuc A: Discussion and Conclusions

-The expected low mass of the planet makes the detection of the RV signature quite challenging considering the amplitude of the activity jitter, as shown in Sect. \ref{sec:rv}.
+The relatively low mass expected for the planet makes the detection of the RV signature quite challenging considering the amplitude of the activity jitter, as shown in Sect. \ref{sec:rv}.
 According to our simulations, an intensive monitoring (e.g., $\sim 60$ RV epochs spanning three months), coupled with appropriate modeling of the activity would allow the recovery of a signal with RV semi-amplitude down to $\sim 6.5$ m s$^{-1}$ (corresponding to 20 M$_{\oplus}$) with an accuracy of 1-$\sigma$ and a detection significance of 2-$\sigma$, in case of an activity signal of the order of 100 m s$^{-1}$.
-More promising are the perspective for the detection of the Rossiter-McLaughlin effect (RM), as its amplitude depends on planetary radius and not on planetary mass and increases with the projected rotational velocity of the star.
+More promising is the perspective for the detection of the Rossiter-McLaughlin effect (RM), as its amplitude depends on planetary radius and not on planetary mass and increases with the projected rotational velocity of the star.
 Furthermore, the activity noise is expected to be much smaller on the timescales of a single transit with respect to the few weeks/months needed for the orbit monitoring.
 Assuming the values in Table \ref{t:star_param} and \ref{t:pl_param}, the RM signature should be around $\sim 60$ m s$^{-1}$ (Eq.
 40 in \citealt{2010arXiv1001.2010W}).
 Considering the moderately long period of the planet and the young age of the system, the spin-orbit angle is expected to be close to the original one, with little alterations by tidal effects.
 The measurement of the RM effect would then be extremely insightful of the migration history of the planetary system.
-Furthermore, the binarity is an additional reason of specific interest for the RM determination.
+Furthermore, the binarity is an additional reason for specific interest for the RM determination.
+Finally, due to the large value of the v$\sin i$, this target can be studied with the tomographic technique.

 The expanded structure of the planet favours the detection of strong atmospheric features.
 The scale height, obtained according to the equilibrium temperature ($\sim 900$K) is 1200 km, so the expected signal of the transmission spectrum feature is about $2 \cdot 10^{-4}$.
-According to our evaluations, DS\,Tuc A b is the first confirmed transiting planets around stars with age $\sim 40$ Myr with the potentiality of a full characterization.
+According to our evaluations, DS\,Tuc~A~b is the first confirmed transiting planets around stars with age $\sim 40$ Myr with the potentiality of a full characterization.